The island of Cyprus has long been known for the exquisite beaches lining the country’s beautiful shores.

-Due to its soft, golden sand and crystalline waters, which have been awarded a Blue Flag, Fig Tree Beach is a popular destination for both locals and tourists, particularly on weekends during the summer.
+Due to its soft, golden sand and crystalline waters, which have been awarded a Blue Flag, Fig Tree Beach is a popular destination for both locals and tourists, particularly on summer weekends.

-The beach features a small islet that visitors can easily swim to, and it is lined by fig trees, imbuing the beach with the lovely summertime scent of ripening figs.
+The beach features a small islet that visitors can easily swim to, and it is lined with fig trees, imbuing the beach with the lovely summertime scent of ripening figs.

 Entrance into the beach is free, but there is a small fee for sunbeds and umbrellas.
 There are cafes and bars nearby to purchase food and drinks.

-Located in Cyprus’ other prominent resort town Agia Napa, Nissi Beach has long stretches of light sand and light blue water so clear that it’s almost unbelievable.
+Located in Cyprus’ other prominent resort town, Agia Napa, Nissi Beach has long stretches of light-colored sand and light blue water so clear that it’s almost unbelievable.

 Just like Fig Tree, Nissi Beach is an extremely popular Blue Flag-awarded beach for both Cypriots and tourists.
-On the weekends during the summer, the many sunbeds lining the shore fill up pretty quickly.
+On summer weekends, the many sunbeds lining the shore fill up pretty quickly.

 While some may worry about the crowds at Nissi Beach, the sheer length of the shoreline means that even with many visitors, you can find a spot away from other people.